-- (i) The SP Name shall be displayed; - (ii) Display of the PLMN Name is optional (i.e. the Service Provider name shall be displayed either in parallel to the PLMN Name or instead of the PLMN Name).
+- (i) The SP Name shall be displayed; - (ii) Display of the PLMN Name is an operator's option by setting the appropriate fields in the USIM (i.e. the Service Provider name shall be displayed either in parallel to the PLMN Name or instead of the PLMN Name).